Coolant Sensor Replacement for Transit Buses

 VeriTranz by Veritech Inc. addressed both of these concerns with our own coolant level sensors’ improved design.
 Our floats move in a single plane, making false coding nearly impossible.
 They are constructed of 304 stainless steel as well, so it will not breakdown due to thermal cycling.
 The part number for this device is VT220594, and it will fit NABI, New Flyer, and Gillig.
 After a retrofit of the OEM plastic sensor with an epoxied harness plug and Deutsch 2-way pigtail, we released our VT220594-D, which is a "plug & play" replacement.
 A special model, our VT220596, with a smaller main bushing and longer pigtail was developed for NOVA Bus, and they have installed about 4600 units to date.

 Our sensors are currently installed in more than 200 transit agencies in the US and Canada.
-With well over 44,000 units installed, this device has a less than 0.2 % failure rate, nearly 400 times better than the OEM device it replaces.
-Eight agencies in the U.S. have over 1000 of our sensors installed at this point including SEPTA, Tri-Met, AC Transit and MARTA.
+With well over 48,000 units installed, this device has a less than 0.2 % failure rate, nearly 400 times better than the OEM device it replaces.
+Eleven agencies in the U.S. have over 1000 of our sensors installed at this point including SEPTA, CTA, Tri-Met, AC Transit, Denver RTD and MARTA.
 We’ll work with you to create a custom design that keeps your buses on the road.

 Below are some examples of the custom coolant sensor replacements VeriTranz designed—and continues to fabricate as needed.
 If you see an option below that best serves your transit agency, or if you need a completely custom solution, contact us online for prices and availability.